-Welcome to the 59th Annual General Meeting of Luseland Credit Union Limited (LCU).
-The success of the annual general meeting depends on the participation of our members, and we appreciate your time and attendance this evening.
+Welcome to the 60th Annual General Meeting of Luseland Credit Union Limited (LCU).
+The success of the annual general meeting depends on the participation of our members, and we truly appreciate your time and attendance this evening.
 It is my pleasure to present this report to the membership.

-The Board and Management worked together through 2022 to continue to operate under the Luseland Credit Union's mission statement: Inspiring your dreams.
+The Board and Management continued to work together through a very successful 2023 of Inspiring your dreams.
 Financing your goals.
 Building our community.
-Our assets finished this year at \$164,383,580; an increase of \$12.9 million from the 2021 results of \$151,484,678, and an astounding \$90 million in growth in the last 10 years.
-This last year has been one of our strongest in recent memory.
-Once again, we paid a patronage rebate, and this time \$250,000 was returned to our members on February 7th.
-This rebate was provided on interest paid by members on loans and lines of credit, as well as a bonus on interest received by the members in Regular Savings, Plan 24, and Term Deposit accounts in 2022.
+Our assets finished this year at \$168,142,274; an increase of \$3.8 million from the 2022 results of \$164,383,580, providing another year of steady growth for the LCU.
+With the strong financial results, we were able to return a patronage rebate of \$300,000 to our members on February 12th.
+This rebate was provided on interest paid by members on loans and lines of credit, as well as a bonus on interest received by the members in Regular Savings, Plan 24, and Term Deposit accounts in 2023.
+We were also excited to commemorate the 60th anniversary of LCU in a fantastic evening gala with so many friends from the community, as well as others that returned to join us, for the celebration last October.